kiba/Writings/for_science/chp15_discovery_time.md

 There were plenty more explosion before the sounds of jet arrived.

 What was going on?
 Was she's going to die here on a foreign planet in a foreign universe.
 That can't be...possible.

+Soon, she was drifting out and in of consciousness, listening to frantic voices and sound of sirens.
+She couldn't think anymore.

+Then, there was nothing but a deep sleep.

+***

+**Glynda Goodwitch**

+Goodwitch was drenched in blood as she calmly assess the civilians for injuries.
+She had already ripped off the clothes to take a look at the injuries, and it wasn't good, but not fatal either.
+They hadn't hit any vital location, but they were losing a significant amount of blood quickly.

+She could already hear distress of the young huntress-in-training.
+"Stay calm," she said.
+"This is what you were trained to do so."

+"I am going to need your cape as tourniquet," the professor said.
+Once she was handed the girl's cape, the huntress tore it in pieces so that she could tie it in multiple places.

+There was a wail of siren coming from the ambulance.
+Good.
+The huntress was trained in first aid care as part of her profession, but she was not a doctor or a paramedic.

+"You're coming with me, young lady," she ordered.
+"Be ready to help them as needed."

+This was getting to be a long night.

+"Why..why are they like that?" the red tinted girl said.
+"Is..is..it my fault?"

+"I don't know," Goodwitch admitted.
+"This should not had happened, not with the bullets that were used."